 Access to your information held by the CCG

 Under the Data Protection Act 2018 and the UK General Data Protection Regulations, members of the public have the right to view, request and receive a copy of information held that about them, with some exceptions.
 You do not need to give a reason to see your information and in most cases the CCG wouldn’t charge a fee to comply with a subject access request.
 However, North Central London CCG can charge a “reasonable fee” for the administrative costs of complying with the request if:

 - it is manifestly unfounded or excessive; or

 - in individual requests further copies of their data following a request.

-Note: In order to deal with a SAR, North Central London CCG will need to share information with the North East London Commissioning Support Unit (NELCSU).
+Note: in order to deal with a SAR, North Central London CCG will need to share information with NHS London Shared Services.